nfrance-conseil/zeplic/README.md

 ## How can you use it?

 First, clone this repository into `$GOPATH/src/github.com/nfrance-conseil/zeplic` and export your `$GOBIN`.
-The next step is to configure **zeplic**
+The next step is to configure **zeplic**:

 ### Configuration

-Add the next line to your syslog configuration file ('/etc/syslog.conf'):
+Add the next line to your syslog configuration file `/etc/syslog.conf`:

 ```sh
 !zeplic